bob-carpenter/bob-carpenter.github.io/_pages/cv.md

 ## Service

-In addition to reviewing for open-access no-fee publications, I once served on the editorial board for *Computational Linguistics*.
-Nowadays, my service is largely in the form of code reviewing and hiring.
+In addition to reviewing for open-access no-fee conferences and journals, I once served on the editorial board for *Computational Linguistics*.
+Nowadays, my service is largely in the form of code reviewing and departmental committees.